 National Conference of Constituency Leaders

-• Women physicians
+• Women Physicians

 Michigan delegates—one per constituency—are appointed by the MAFP Board of Directors.
 They exchange information and share experiences with their colleagues from across the country, while developing leadership skills, helping to establish or update Academy policy, and electing national leaders.
 Chapter delegates are eligible to serve on and testify in reference committees, vote on resolutions, and vote in elections.